NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Glorious Gamtu.md

 * * *

 You can access the mystical power that dokkaebi refer to as a hat.
-You conjure a magical [[Equipment/Gamtu Hat|Gamtu Hat]], which is a magic item of light Bulk.
+You conjure a magical [[Gamtu Hat|Gamtu Hat]], which is a magic item of light Bulk.
 The gamtu persists for 1 hour, and you can give the gamtu to another creature to wear.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*